 - The work in the paper is not published in any other form (book, book chapter, part of a book, etc.).
 We do not accept book summaries.
 If the work is published in part, or wholly, previously in a language other than English or Italian, you will need to declare this.
 In this case, it is up to the Editors’ judgement to proceed with the review process, or to reject the paper as non-original work.

 - The paper is not being submitted to any other journal simultaneously.

 - The author is fully authorized to submit the material for publication.

 - If accepted, the paper will not be republished without the consent of the publishers.

-Ardeth accepts manuscripts in two submission types: Peer Reviewed Manuscripts and Solicited Manuscripts.
-These manuscripts are primarily text based (length 3÷6,000 words including notes, captions, and references).
-Essays should be grounded in relevant discourse, offer an original and critical contribution of a theoretical or a more empirical nature, and be supported by appropriate visual apparatus.
-Images have an argumentative and not illustrative nature.
+Ardeth accepts manuscripts in five submission types: Manuscripts; Visual Essays; Commentaries; Book reviews and other short contributions.
+Except for Visual Essays, the other four types of manuscripts are primarily text based.
+All essays should be grounded in relevant discourse, offer an original and critical contribution of a theoretical or a more empirical nature, and be supported by appropriate visual apparatus.
+The languages accepted are Italian and English.

 Manuscripts and visual essays could be submitted (freely submitted by the authors to the editorial board) or solicited (submitted by the authors after a personal invitation of the editorial board or the guest curator, to respond to the call).
 Solicited pieces usually serve as leading articles of special issues.
 Apart from this, both kinds of the manuscript and visual essay follow the same double blind peer review process as the submitted ones.